 - for loans greater than $50,000, employee and compensation levels are maintained.

 - Note: An October 2020 SBA Interim Final Rule exempts PPP loans of $50,000 or less from loan forgiveness reductions based on workforce and wage reductions.
 Borrowers of loans of $50,000 or less should complete the streamlined 1-page PPP Loan Forgiveness Application Form 3508S (unless and until the form is replaced by a new form for all loans up to $150,000).
 It is possible that the SBA will extend this exemption to borrowers of loans between $50,000 and $150,000.
 As of this writing, the SBA has not issued guidance to that effect.

 (Earlier in the program, to qualify for full forgiveness borrowers had to spend the funds over the 8-week period after the loan was made.
 The law was amended to give borrowers the option to spend the funds over a longer 24-week period.
 The Economic Aid Act clarifies that a borrower may choose a covered period between 8 weeks and 24 weeks and submit the forgiveness application before the end of the 24-week period if they use their PPP funds early.)

 PPP borrowers are eligible for full loan forgiveness so long as they use at least 60% of loan proceeds for payroll expenses, with no more than 40% of loan proceeds going to eligible non-payroll expenses.

-For borrowers of loans exceeding $50,000, some reductions in workforce will not count against you for the purpose of loan forgiveness.
+For borrowers of loans over $50,000, some reductions in workforce will not count against you for the purpose of loan forgiveness.
 Loan forgiveness will not be impacted if: